sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 space.

-As a Data manager you have direct credentials on dCache and it is possible to access the browser view using you Spider credentials [project-username] in the following link:
+As a Data manager you have direct credentials on dCache and it is possible to access the browser view using your Spider credentials [project-username] in the following link:

 https://webdav-secure.grid.surfsara.nl/pnfs/grid.sara.nl/data/[PROJECT]/